codsen/codsen/packages/array-group-str-omit-num-char/README.md

 ## Documentation

-Please [visit codsen.com](https://codsen.com/os/array-group-str-omit-num-char/) for a full description of the API and examples.
+Please [visit codsen.com](https://codsen.com/os/array-group-str-omit-num-char/) for a full description of the API.

 ## Contributing